parhamdoustdar/parhamdoustdar.github.io/_posts/soft-skills/2016-04-24-cognitive-tunneling.md

 To explain the phenomenon, let me tell you the story that inspireed this post first and let you see it and its results in action.

 A friend of mine used to work at a start-up where they were working on a website to sell cars online.
 In Iran, a website like that would be able to bring in huge amounts of money, simply because there are no competitors.
 If they would manage to get it right, they would be able to live happily ever after, and my friend would have the ultimate choice: retire early and live off his equity, or continue coding, enjoy what he did, and use his equity to do whatever he wanted.
-Maybe he'd started a gig on the side.
+Maybe he'd start a gig on the side.
 Maybe he'd take a trip to the Canary Islands every month.
 He didn't know, but the power was utterly staggering.

 He and a non-technical friend had co-founded this start-up together.
 He wasn't a fond of doing non-technical work since, like most of us, he wasn't really good at soft skills.
 However, he wanted to be part of the business side of things too because he wanted to learn.
 The fact that people could start a business and help lots of people was, and still is, very interesting to him.
 He wanted to know how it worked.